mangowi/Your-Leaf/README.md

 ## Twinck it
 Modify, break, update and stay curious.
 Hit me up with your changes or questions and like awayse feel free to coppy and paste.

+## Privacy
+We truly respect your privacy and because of that, the entire platform is P2P oriented.
+When it comes to the information we store it is stored only locally at your device.